Primrose Park Artist Studios

 Key dates

-The next round of applications will open on 22 June 2025, with a 6 month tenancy commencing October 2025.
+The next round of applications will open in September 2025.

 Keep up to date with arts and culture news, call outs and programs by signing up to our newsletter.